Antonín Dvořák RUSALKA 165 min

 Prince

-Tomislav Mužek, Stjepan Franetović
+Tomislav Mužek, Domagoj Dorotić, Stjepan Franetović

-Vodnik, the water goblin
+Vodenduh, the water goblin

-Luciano Batinić, Jin Youngkug, Toni Nežić
+Luciano Batinić, Youngkug Jin, Toni Nežić

 Ježibaba, a witch

-Dubravka Šeparović Mušović, Martina Mikelić
+Dubravka Šeparović Mušović, Martina Mikelić, Tena Lebarić Rašković (studijska uloga)

 Sofija Petrović, Marta Musap